aehrc/EpiExplorer/README.md

-# Advance Visualisation
+# Epi Explorer

-Visualisation of the BitEpi output in Cytoscape using a Python API.
+Visualisation of the Epistasis in Cytoscape using a Python API.

 ## Getting Started